🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 That's all I did.

-He's a data guy and nothing could be further from the truth.
+He's a data guy, and nothing could be further from the truth.

-And I go, you're right, you're right.
+And I go, you're right.

 So I should be really easy.